Opus10/django-pgtrigger/README.rst

 ``django-pgtrigger`` helps you write
 `Postgres triggers <https://www.postgresql.org/docs/current/sql-createtrigger.html>`__
 for your Django models.
-It is compatible with Python 3.7 to 3.10 and Django 2.2 to 4.1.

 Why should I use triggers?
 ==========================

-Triggers can solve a variety of complex problems much more reliably and succinctly than application code.
+Triggers can solve a variety of complex problems more reliably, performantly, and succinctly than application code.
 For example,

 1. Protecting operations on rows or columns (``pgtrigger.Protect``).
 2. Soft-deleting models (``pgtrigger.SoftDelete``).